 The Global Media Research Center's reading room houses periodicals, texts and edited volumes relating to the study of media from a variety of scholarly perspectives.
 The GMRC reading room is also home to the Stuart Fischoff Collection, an archive of original research papers, articles and syllabus from the late Dr. Stuart Fischoff, a leading pioneer in the field of media psychology.

-The GMRC reading room will re-open on January 17, 2017.
-Spring semester 2017 hours are Monday and Wednesday's from 1:30pm-3:30 pm by appointment.
-Please email LaVon Donley-Cornett at email@example.com to make a reservation.
+Fall and Spring semester hours are Mondays and Wednesdays from 1:30-3:30 P.M. by appointment.
+Please email Melinda Purcell at email@example.com to make a reservation.
 The GMRC reading room is located in the Dean's Office within College of Mass Communication and Media Arts, 1100 Lincoln Drive.
 Carbondale, IL.